Balanga Cathedral: Structure, interior, and exterior

-During sede vacante without a bishop installed in office when Bishop Honesto Ongtioco became Bishop of Cubao in Quezon City on August 28, 2003 until Santos assumed office on July 8, 2010 under the sede vacante diocesan administrators Antonio "Tony" S. Dumaual and Victor Ocampo, the bishop's seat is not covered and only the coat of arms of the previous bishop was removed.
-Since Ruperto Santos became Bishop of Antipolo covering the province of Rizal and Marikina in Metro Manila on July 22, 2023 and under the apostolic administration of Archbishop of San Fernando Florentino Lavarias, the bishop's chair was covered with white cloth due to the diocese's temporary governance is at the archbishop acting as the temporary head rather than to a local college of consultors including the locally-designated or appointed diocesan administrator that lasted until the cathedral preparation for Sescon's installation in February 2025.
+During sede vacante without a bishop installed in office when Bishop Honesto Ongtioco became Bishop of Cubao in Quezon City on August 28, 2003, until Santos assumed office on July 8, 2010, under the sede vacante diocesan administrators Antonio "Tony" S. Dumaual and Victor Ocampo, the bishop's seat is not covered and only the coat of arms of the previous bishop was removed.
+Since Ruperto Santos became Bishop of Antipolo covering the province of Rizal and Marikina in Metro Manila on July 22, 2023, and under the apostolic administration of Archbishop of San Fernando Florentino Lavarias, the bishop's chair was covered with white cloth due to the diocese's temporary governance is at the archbishop acting as the temporary head rather than to a local college of consultors including the locally designated or appointed diocesan administrator that lasted until the cathedral preparation for Sescon's installation in February 2025.
 The coat of arms of a bishop currently in office is also removed if there is another person to be seated on a cathedra and not the Bishop of Balanga himself.

-Bishop Socrates Villegas saw that the decorations were in bad shape; therefore in October 2004 five months after Villegas was appointed as third Bishop of Balanga on May 3, 2004 and three months after he assumed office as bishop on July 3, 2004, he renovated the inside with a new design.
+Bishop Villegas saw that the decorations were in bad shape; therefore in October 2004 five months after Villegas was appointed as third Bishop of Balanga on May 3, 2004, and three months after he assumed office as bishop on July 3, 2004, he renovated the inside with a new design.
 The new design was made by Bezalel Construction, Inc. who was the contractor for the changes and improvements within the cathedral for 15 years until Villegas' successor Ruperto Santos in May 2019.

-In 2008, 15 life-size images of saints with their names were added outside the cathedral representing the patron saints from the 11 towns and 1 city of Bataan where the Diocese of Balanga has jurisdiction with and a few towns have multiple saints (with St. Gemma Galgani was later added as the 16th and latest statue five years later in 2013 during the tenure of Ruperto Santos).
-He also added a columbarium on the cathedral's garden and removed moss along its facade by putting a new paint into it.
+In 2008, 15 life-size images of saints with their names were added outside the cathedral representing the patron saints from the 11 towns and one city of Bataan where the Diocese of Balanga has jurisdiction with and a few towns have multiple saints (with Gemma Galgani was later added as the 16th and latest statue in 2013 during the tenure of Ruperto Santos).
+He also added a columbarium on the cathedral's garden and removed moss along its façade by putting a new paint into it.
 In 2009 months before Villegas became archbishop of Lingayen-Dagupan in Pangasinan on November 4 of that year, images featuring the ancestors of Jesus at the sides of a cathedral's dome and image of Jesus Christ at the dome itself were added.